Zeioth/heirline-components.nvim/README.md

 WIP: Please be patient.

 ## Credits
-Many of the GPL3 lua components this plugin use come from AstroNvim > NormalNvim.
+Currently, most of the GPL3 lua components this plugin use come from AstroNvim and NormalNvim.
 So please support both projects if you enjoy this plugin.

 ## FAQ
 * **How can I contribute with a component?** Go to `core.components` and define yours there.
 Then send a PR.